fivestones-apac/cloud-functions-typescript-template/README.md

 npm run watch --function=helloWorld
 ```

-Besided, you could have two functions running in the same time at different ports.
+Besides, you could have two functions running in the same time at different ports.
 ```bash
 npm install
 # helloWorld function will be served at default port http://localhost:8080/